 Michael Jordan's father's murder case takes a shocking turn: Reports

-After 28 years since the trial for Michael Jordan's father's murder case was closed, the judge who oversaw it asked for the release of the convicted killer.
-The judge, Gregory Weeks, petitioned the North Carolina state parole board on Tuesday to release the man who was sentenced to life over the murder of the six-time NBA champion's father.
+28 years since the trial for Michael Jordan's father's murder case was closed, the judge who oversaw it asked for the release of Daniel Green, the accused.
+The judge, Gregory Weeks, petitioned the North Carolina State Parole Board on Tuesday to release Green, who was sentenced to life over the murder of the six-time NBA champion's father.

 Daniel Green reacts to shocking turn in Michael Jordan's father's murder case